Narayani-Julia/crwn-clothing-nara/README.md

 # Setting up redux
 + Set up a store folder
 + create a file: store.js : this is where state lives, we recieve actions, dispatch them into reducers to update the state
++ yarn add

+# Checking for dependencies
+Sometimes you will spend 4 hours looking at code that doesnt work and you won't know why its breaking.
+Checking your dependencies and seeing if its right might help with this issue

+yarn add react-router-dom@6
+npm ci
+yarn why react